ThomasHeap/faas_python3/README.md

 # To Do:
 1. test against other values of theta
 2. improve run time of code (unneccesary pandas stuff?)
+-- Use numba or cython to compile function?
+-- think harder about closing multiprocessing pools
 3. try with SNL

 # Requirements